 In Homeric Whispers – Intimations of Orthodoxy in the Iliad and Odyssey, Mexican author Roberto Salinas Price makes a case for a place called Galela in Bosnia-Herzegovina – some 15km inland from the Adriatic coast.
 Price suggests that this was Troy until the 7th century BC when the Greeks cleverly transferred all the place names in the Iliad to territories that were Greek.
 More on this in the newspaper article here.

 In Our Troy, historian Vedran Sinožić sets out his case that Troy was located further up the Adriatic coast in the Istrian peninsula of Croatia.
-More specifically, he favours the ancient hilltop village of Motovun – a settlement with medieval origins, but also the site of an ancient city or casterlliere (fortified borough).
+More specifically, he favours the ancient hilltop village of Motovun (see photo at top).
+It is a settlement with medieval origins, but also the site of an ancient city or casterlliere (fortified borough).
 The Castellieri culture that was associated with these fortified sites lasted for more than a millennium, from the 15th century BC until the Roman conquest in the 3rd century BC.
 There’s more on Sinožić’s book here.

 Troy in Finland